Illinois Income Shares Child Support

 In 2017, Illinois joined 40 other states and territories that use the income shares model to calculate child support.
 The proponents of this model state that this is a fair measure of support which considers what each parent would contribute by income, and the amount of “nights” spent by each parent with the child.
 The older model of “percentage of net income” child support remains valid in cases set under that methodology until a modification event occurs, at which time, the new and often lower support based on income shares goes into effect.

-How to calculate child support income in Illinois?
-Child support is calculated by combining both parents’ gross or net incomes to determine their combined gross/net income, and then determining what percentage of combined net income is represented by each person’s income in Illinois.
-The Commission that set the method, also set “needs” or the amount of support for one or more children on an “average” basis dependent upon parental income.
-We can explain how child support calculator works in Illinois.
+Child support is calculated by combining both parents’ gross or net incomes to determine their combined gross/net income, and then determining what percentage of combined net income is represented by each person’s income.
+The Commission that set the method also set “needs” or the amount of support for one or more children on an “average” basis dependent upon parental income.

 For example, if mom’s net income per month is $2,000 and dad’s net income is $10,000, the parties would have a combined net income of $12,000.
 Mom’s percentage would be $2,000/$12,000 or 16.6% and Dad’s percentage would be $10,000/$12,000 or 83.3%.